History of Andrew Vaughn in Timeline

 Andrew Vaughn

-Andrew Vaughn is a professional baseball first baseman currently playing for the Chicago White Sox in MLB.
-He debuted in 2021.
-Prior to his professional career, Vaughn excelled in college baseball at the University of California, where he earned the prestigious Golden Spikes Award in 2018, recognizing him as the top amateur baseball player in the nation.
+Andrew Vaughn is a professional baseball first baseman currently playing for the Milwaukee Brewers in MLB.
+Previously, he played for the Chicago White Sox after being drafted by them in the first round of the 2019 MLB draft.
+Vaughn made his major league debut in 2021.
+Before his professional career, Vaughn excelled in college baseball at the University of California, Berkeley, where he was awarded the Golden Spikes Award in 2018.

 On April 3, 1998, Andrew Clayton Vaughn was born.
 He is an American professional baseball first baseman.